Hereditary Sensory Neuropathy Quiz

 Do you feel off-balance, making it difficult for you to stand still?

 There are no standard treatments for hereditary sensory neuropathy.
-Treatment is mainly symptomatic and supportive.
-Medical treatment includes physical therapy and pain medication.
+Treatment mainly focuses on symptoms and support, including physical therapy and pain medication.
 Orthopedic surgery may be needed to correct foot or other skeletal deformities.

 View the symptoms of Hereditary sensory neuropathy